What are you looking for?

 Evaluation

-Nominations will be evaluated by the NIAS-Lorentz DNLF Board.
-Nominees and nominators will be informed of the outcome within six weeks of the submission deadline.
-The successful nominee will be asked to submit a Full Proposal of the NIAS-Lorentz Workshop at a later date.
+Nominations will be evaluated by the NIAS-Lorentz Fellows Advisory Board (FAB).
+Nominees and nominators will be informed of the outcome within twelve weeks of the submission deadline.
+The selected nominee will be asked to submit a Full Proposal for the NIAS-Lorentz Workshop at a later date.

 Evaluation criteria include: